raullaasner/fortran-tags/README.md

    into a project related configuration file.
 The tags file is read from disk each time `fortran-find-tag` is invoked (searches are based on `grep`).
 Thus, when the tags file is regenerated the definitions are instantly up to date without restarting the editor.

-4. `fortran-pop-tag-mark` goes back to the position where `fortran-find-tag` was last invoked (works repeatedly).
+4. `fortran-pop-tag-mark` goes back to the previous position (works repeatedly).

 5. `fortran-find-proc-calls` finds all calls to the procedure under the cursor.
 The results can then be cycled through using `fortran-goto-next`.
 This function is not perfect and can return some garbage along with the correct results.
 The reasons are that it
    1. also searches in strings and comments;